wakatara/harsh/README.md

 `harsh ask` allows you to pick between `[y/n/s/⏎]` which is yes/no/skip/don't answer right now.
 CTRL-c breaks you out of the ask cycle at any point and returns you to your prompt.

-As of version `0.9.0` to support longer term pattern tracking (and fallible memories), you can optionally follow any of the `y | n | s` options with a optional typed `@` symbol to denote a quantity you want to track for a daily habit (example: number of words written, km's run, or pullups performed), and/or an optionaltyped `#` symbol for a comment.
-Primarily for analysis at a later date, at the moment, the `log stats` subcommand will total up any amounts you've entered for a habit and show you the total along with your streaks, skips, breaks, and days tracked.
+As of version `0.9.0`, to support longer term pattern tracking (and fallible memories), you can follow any of the `y | n | s` options with an optional typed `@` symbol to then denote a quantity you want to track for the daily habit (example: number of words written, km's run, pullups performed etc), and/or an optional typed `#` symbol for a comment.
+Primarily for analysis at a later date.

+The `log stats` subcommand will also now total up any amounts you've entered for a habit and show you the total along with your streaks, skips, breaks, and days tracked.

 An example of how to use this for a habit like PullUps might be: